derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/physical_modelling/readme.md

 These raw data were then translated into an input ﬁle for Abaqus.
 This was done by writing a

 python script on jupyter.

+### Modeling the fluid flow

+For the fluid flow, SPH was considered on Abaqus.
+Python Scripting was used

+to read in the input data for the geometry of the time states.

+On Abaqus the simulation was created as a Dynamic Explicit Step with the units: mm,t and s.

+All of the details on how each geometry was created on the FE program of Abaqus will be discussed

+in the following sections.

 ## Model Driven Engineering Techniques